 The Spaniard is also frequently ensnared in the loosest of offside traps, while his level of finishing varies frustratingly.
 Morata boasts an impressive pedigree; the striker emerged at Real Madrid and was coveted by Juventus, with Madrid then exercising a buy-back clause to bring Morata back.
 Wilson’s career path has followed a very different route, cutting his teeth in the Coventry academy and spending loan spells at Kettering and Tamworth.

 If Morata is a reminder that pedigree counts for little in football, Wilson is the epitome of how hard work can take a player from the bottom to the top.
 Factor in how Wilson has twice come back firing after cruciate ligament injuries, and it is clear why Sarri would consider the striker as the ideal man to lead his line.
 Wilson may be reluctant to leave Eddie Howe’s project at Bournemouth, with the club performing outstandingly this campaign.
-Yet a look at Premier League odds reinforces the chasm in quality between the elite and the rest; despite their fine start, Bournemouth remain a hefty 300/1 with William Hill to finish in the top four.

 Therefore, Wilson may find the lure of Champions League football with Chelsea difficult to resist.
 The Blues will almost certainly make overtures to strikers in January, and Wilson has the pace that Giroud lacks and the confidence that Morata has lost.
 Capable of both carving out his own opportunities and linking up intelligently with team-mates, Wilson has the skills to be the focal point for Chelsea.
 Sarri may also look to Wilson’s positive relationship with tricky winger Ryan Fraser at Bournemouth with appreciation; Chelsea have their own mesmeric forward in Hazard who needs to play to his best for the Blues to succeed.